SpikeInterface/spikeinterface/doc/whatisnew.rst

 Version 0.90.0
 ==============

-* Many improvement.
-* Some bug fix.
+* Major improvements and bug-fixes.
-* Small improvements for spikeinterface-gui
+* Improvements for spikeinterface-gui.

 Version 0.91.0